Taught course

 You can take part in projects to expand your knowledge and skills.
 Such projects include our Civic Journalism Lab collaboration with the BBC.

-The course covers key areas of knowledge and professional practice which reflect the way journalists work today.
-However, journalism’s role in society, how we do journalism, and careers in journalism is constantly transforming.
-This master's in journalism is a ‘laboratory of inquiry’.
-It will prepare you to negotiate these changes through your career in journalism or the wider fields of professional communication.
+The course covers key areas which reflect the way journalists work today.
+However, journalism’s role in society, its methods, and careers are all constantly changing.
+This course is a ‘laboratory of inquiry’ that will prepare you to negotiate these changes through your career.

 Information for international students